ciscoheat/sveltekit-superforms/README.md

 });
 ```

-Except for the `id`, it's worth noting that **Create** and **Update** can use the same schema, so they should naturally share the user interface.
-This is a fundamental idea in this library, so you can pass either `null/undefined` or an entity to `superValidate`, and it will generate default values in the first case:
+Note that **Create** and **Update** can now use the same schema, so they should naturally share the same user interface.
+This is a fundamental idea in this library, so you can pass either `null/undefined` or an entity to `superValidate`, and it will generate default values if the value passed to it is empty:

 **src/routes/+page.server.ts**